simonmichael/hledger_site/src/addons.md

 ```

 [`hledger-check-fancyassertions.hs`](https://github.com/simonmichael/hledger/blob/master/bin/hledger-check-fancyassertions.hs)
-checks account balances in more complex ways than the built-in balance assertions.
+is a more complex command that checks account balances in ways that the built-in balance assertions can't.

 See [`bin/README`](https://github.com/simonmichael/hledger/tree/master/bin#readme)
 and the other scripts for details of what they do.